Anoerak/Cleura_tests/README.md

 ```sh
 Run the command `symfony console doctrine:schema:update --force` to create the tables
 ```

+> (If you encounter any issues with the previous command, you can try to run the following command instead: `symfony console doctrine:migrations:migrate`)

 ```sh
 Run the command `symfony console doctrine:fixtures:load` to load the fixtures